-AppFlow is a cloud service by Amazon that helps businesses move data bidirectionally between a limited set of SaaS applications and AWS services such as Amazon S3 and Redshift.
+Amazon AppFlow is a cloud service by AWS that helps businesses move data bidirectionally between a limited set of SaaS applications and AWS services such as Amazon S3 and Redshift.
 Each ETL task set up to move data is called a “Flow”.

 Notably, unlike the other ETL offerings by AWS (AWS Data Pipeline and AWS Glue), AppFlow comes with a low-code, visual interface to extract, transform, and load data.

 AppFlow is primarily aimed at moving data from SaaS applications such as Salesforce, Slack, Marketo, etc. Since AppFlow is fully-managed, businesses can now be rid of tedious tasks of building custom ETL scripts to transfer this data by themselves.

 AppFlow comes with an easy to use interface to configure the data flow.
 Anyone with limited technical knowledge can configure a Flow in AppFlow.
 This eliminates the dependency on the engineering team.

 AppFlow supports a few basic data transformation capabilities such as masking and filtering.
 This too happens on a visual interface and allows businesses to have clean data in S3 and Redshift.
 Using these features you can mask the PII information from your data, skip invalid data points, and more.

 You can set up flows that run on a set schedule or frequency or trigger a flow when an event occurs.
 It also has an option to do a one-time data transfer as well.
 This feature comes handy if your team relies on a periodic refresh of this data from source to destination.